The 9-5 life isn’t for everyone. Fortunately for you, this guide will cover everything about starting and growing a successful lifestyle business.

 If you pick C, you’re right.

-It’s tempting to ditch the regular 9-to-5 job and immediately start your own business, but doing so runs the risk of creating a product or service that no one wants.
+It’s tempting to ditch the regular 9-to-5 job and immediately start an LLC, but doing so runs the risk of creating a product or service that no one wants.

 Here’s what you should do first: Figure out if there’s a demand for your business.